clsty/arch-build/README.md

 TODO:
 - [ ] A better docker image so we do not need to install things from beginning for every build.
+- [ ] Configure gpg and package repository.